Reborn!: Manga

+The series was licensed in North America and the United Kingdom by Viz Media, who published the manga under the Shonen Jump Advanced imprint.
+The first volume was published October 3, 2006, and Viz' last volume—the sixteenth—was published July 6, 2010.

+A spin-off manga, titled Vongola GP Kuru! (ボンゴレGP来る!, Bongore GP Kuru!), created by Toshinori Takayama was serialized in Shueisha's Saikyō Jump from December 2010 to November 2012.
+Its chapters were collected in three volumes, released from June 4 to December 4, 2012.

 Anime

-The series was adapted into a 203-episode anime television series, produced by Artland and directed by Kenichi Imaizumi, which aired from October 7, 2006 to September 25, 2010 on TV Tokyo.
+The series was adapted into a 203-episode anime television series, produced by Artland and directed by Kenichi Imaizumi, which aired from October 7, 2006, to September 25, 2010, on TV Tokyo.
 Because the anime series was not licensed for distribution outside Japan, Funimation exercised power of attorney on behalf of the Japanese production company to remove fansubbed episodes of the anime from the Internet.
 To prevent copyright infringement, cease and desist notices were sent to fansub groups who were subtitling the series.
-On March 21, 2009 the anime website Crunchyroll began streaming subtitled episodes of the series in North America, with new episodes available within an hour after they were aired in Japan.
+On March 21, 2009, Crunchyroll began streaming subtitled episodes of the series in North America, with new episodes available within an hour after they were aired in Japan.
 In 2011, Viz Media licensed an uncut, subtitled version for streaming on Hulu and VizAnime.com.
-In Japan the complete series was released into DVD volumes by Marvelous Entertainment between January 26, 2007 and April 29, 2011.
-Five DVD box sets were released between June 17, 2009 and March 21, 2012 by Marvelous Entertainment in Japan.
+In Japan the complete series was released on DVD volumes by Marvelous Entertainment between January 26, 2007, and April 29, 2011.
+Five DVD box sets were released between June 17, 2009, and March 21, 2012, by Marvelous Entertainment in Japan.
 On July 18, 2018, Discotek Media announced that they had licensed the anime series for home video release with two 2-disc SD on BD sets, the first 101 episodes on September 25, 2018, and then the other 102 episodes on October 30, 2018.

-An original video animation was produced under the same staff and cast and was released in October 2009 during the annual Jump Super Anime Tour.
+An original video animation (OVA) was produced under the same staff and cast and was released in October 2009 during the annual Jump Super Anime Tour.
 It was released by Pony Canyon on DVD on July 21, 2010, under the title Katekyo Hitman Reborn!
 Jump Super Anime Tour 2009: Vongola Shiki Shūgaku Ryokō, Kuru!
 The Complete Memory (家庭教師ヒットマンREBORN! ジャンプスーパーアニメツアー2009 ボンゴレ式修学旅行、来る!
 THE COMPLETE MEMORY).
-The DVD version included a short version showed on the tour and a complete edition with new scenes.
+The DVD version included a short version shown on the tour and a complete edition with new scenes.
+In January 2024, Discotek Media announced that it had licensed the OVA, under the title Reborn!: Here Comes a Vongola Family-Style School Trip!, and would release it on a "special fan" Blu-ray set with an English dub produced by Kocha Sound, which would also include a dub for episodes 1, 20, and 77 of the anime series.
+It was released on September 24 of the same year.

-CDs
+Remow licensed the series in English and started streaming it on its It's Anime YouTube channel in May 2025.
+Muse Communication licensed the series in Southeast Asia and streamed it on its Muse Asia YouTube channel.